 Once you have chosen the courses and programs, you will need to complete the enrollment process.
-Once registration opens, you will be able to click on the registration tab.
-You will be directed to our on-line enrollment forms.
-If you are a current Harvard-Westlake student with an active student account, you may bill your account if you provide your Student ID Number.
-If you do not have an active Harvard-Westlake student I.D./account number or do not wish to have your account billed, you must pay the full value of tuition before your child will be enrolled in any course or camp.
-Payment may be made by check or credit card.
-Checks should be made out to Harvard-Westlake School.
+After registration opens, click on the registration tab to be directed to our on-line enrollment forms.
+If you are a current Harvard-Westlake student with an active student account, you may bill your student account.
+A student’s Harvard-Westlake account can only be used to pay for that particular student’s summer courses and camps; fees for siblings or other household members must be paid by credit card or echeck.
+If you do not have an active Harvard-Westlake student account or do not wish to have your account billed, you must pay the full value of tuition before your child will be enrolled in any course or camp.
+Payment may be made by echeck or credit card.
 Because we purchase books and materials as well as secure teachers based on enrollment, full tuition is due upon registration and spaces will not be held without payment.
-Registrations for open courses will be accepted up to the first day of the class or camp.
+Registrations for open courses will be accepted until the end of the week before the class or camp.

-May 31: Enrollment Deadline for Programs Beginning in June.
-We will close enrollment at 8:00 AM on June 1.
+May 31: Enrollment Deadline for Programs Beginning in June

 On the Program Overview page, you may check the start date for a particular class or program.

-If you withdraw from a class, camp, or program, you will receive a full refund, less the $60 non-refundable registration fee, provided you withdraw by the enrollment deadline for that class or program.
+If you withdraw from a class, camp, or program, you will receive a full refund, less the $75 non-refundable registration fee, provided you withdraw by the enrollment deadline for that class or program.
 No refund will be made if you withdraw from a class after the enrollment deadline.
-If your class changes format from in-person to virtual after you originally enrolled in that class or program, you will have the opportunity to withdraw and receive a full refund.
-You will be notified of these changes via email, and you will be given one-week to decide whether you would like to remain enrolled in the new class or withdraw without penalty.
-After one-week, the above cancellation policy will apply.

 Tuition is not prorated due to absence or late entry.
 Transfers between courses are allowed when space is available.
 Immediate payment is required for any incremental monies due based on course selection differential.
 No transfer credit is given for selection of a course which costs less than the original choice.
 Harvard-Westlake Summer reserves the right to cancel a class, camp, or program.
 A full 100% refund will be made for such cancellations.

-The grade level for each course is the grade the student will enter in September 2020.
+The grade level for each course is the grade the student will enter in Fall 2024.

 Each year, Harvard-Westlake Summer welcomes students from all over the world.
 If you are an international student and want to attend, please know that we encourage your participation in all our programs.
 You must be able to secure any required visas or travel documents on your own.
 Also, please be aware that our classes are taught only in English and your English skills must be at the advanced or college prep level.

 If you need a receipt with our tax ID number for a summer registration, please login to your campbrain account.
-You are able to access your account statement which has the tax ID number on it.
+You are able to access an account statement with our tax ID number.

 Please contact the Harvard-Westlake Summer Office: +1(818)487-6527 or email@example.com.